Philip Troyk, PhD

 Thesis: Assessing the biological reaction to implantation of peripheral nerve electrode interface devices

 As an undergraduate at Michigan Tech, Sam worked as a research assistant in the Biosensors Laboratory on projects involving sensors based on magnetoelastic materials.
-His current research is on the development of implantable electrode systems for chronic use, particularly for peripheral nerve applications.
+His graduate research was on the development and testing of implantable electrode systems for chronic use, particularly for peripheral nerve applications.

-- BS Biomedical Engineering, Michigan Technological Unversity (2011)
+- BS Biomedical Engineering, Michigan Technological University (2011)

 Publications: